 Cash, Credit/Debit card; Maestro, solo, MasterCard, VISA, Delta and online payments through the Donaldson’s Payment Portal.

-Should an account not be settled before the end of each calendar month an automatic reminder will be sent.
-After due notice to you, the client, overdue accounts will be subject to our debt collection procedure and further charges may be levied in respect of costs incurred in collecting the debt: such as court fees, correspondence, court attendance, phone calls, etc. Any cheque returned by our bank as unpaid, any card payment not honoured, and cash tendered found to be counterfeit will result in the original account being returned to the original sum with further charges added in respect of bank charges and administrative costs.
+Should an account not be settled in accordance with these terms we reserve the right to escalate your account to a Debt Collection Agency or Solicitor.
+All costs and charges may be levied in respect of costs incurred in collecting the debt: such as court fees, correspondence, court attendance, phone calls, etc. Any cheque returned by our bank as unpaid, any card payment not honoured, and cash tendered found to be counterfeit will result in the original account being returned to the original sum with further charges added in respect of bank charges and administrative costs.

 Inability to pay

-If for any reason you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with a member of staff.
-Please note that instalments or part payments of any account may only be sanctioned with the express permission of a Director or the Practice Manager.
+If for any reason you are unable to settle your account as specified, we ask you to discuss the matter prior to treatment with a member of staff.

 Return of unused drugs